 make_adder(3)

 Closures are values and can be used in capture lists.
-An inner closure that
+An inner closure

 Capture-list errors